Maria Elisabetta Renzi: Veneration

-On 29 April 1824 she departed for Coriano to work with the female group the Poor of the Crucifix while making plans for the establishment of a new religious congregation.
-She used the Poor of the Crucifix as an inspiration for her project.
-Renzi therefore drafted the Rule and the Constitution of her potential order in 1828 and presented it to the Bishop of Rimini on 12 January 1838.
-Renzi established her order in Coriano in 1839; the Bishop of Rimini Francesco Fentilini - on 26 August 1839 - granted approval to the order as an order of diocesan right.
-The order was founded on a formal level on 29 August 1839 when Renzi and ten companions made their solemn vows into her order.
-She then began to found communities in places such as Sogliano al Rubicone and Faenza amongst other cities.
 In 1846 her niece Giuseppina Renzi - a boarding student at the time - visited and became a member of her aunt's congregation.

 In 1859 she was diagnosed with severe tuberculosis due to increasing stomach pains and a sore throat.
 Renzi died of tuberculosis on 14 August 1859 after receiving the Eucharist for the final time.
 When she heard the church bells she said: "I ask pardon of everyone for all my faults and omissions.
 Pray for me!
 Goodbye, beloved daughters; be generous with the Lord.
 I carry you all in my heart and bless you".
 At 8:00am she appeared to be dozing off but opened her eyes and whispered her final words: "I see ...
 I see ...
 I see ...".
 Pope Leo XIII approved the order in a papal decree of 25 March 1902 and approved its Constitution on the following 14 December.
 The order later was added as a branch of the Servite Order in 1934.